-2.2 CONSTRUCTION AIR QUALITY IMPACT
+2.3 CONSTRUCTION AIR QUALITY IMPACT

 The potential air quality impacts include the dust and exhaust emissions arising from the construction (e.g., demolition, site formation, foundation and formworks etc.).
-The nearest ASRs are Treasure Spot Garden II Block 2 and 3A (i.e., 7m to 10m between the Site and ASR).
+The nearest ASRs are Treasure Spot Garden II Block 2 and 3A (i.e., 15m to 14m between the Site and ASR).
 The constructional works of the proposed project will impose potential air quality impacts on the nearby ASRs during the constructional stage (Figure 2.1.1 refers).

-Given that the distance between the Site boundary and Treasure Spot Garden II Block 2 and 3A is close (i.e., about 10m distance), the Site should erect of higher hoarding (e.g., at least 3m high at the near side facing Treasure Spot Garden II) to minimise the construction dust impact.
+Given that the distance between the Site boundary and Treasure Spot Garden II Block 2 and 3A is close (i.e., about 14m distance), the Site should erect of higher hoarding (e.g., at least 3m high at the near side facing Treasure Spot Garden II) to minimise the construction dust impact.

-However, other ASRs are not immediately located the Project Site and the Site Area is only about 1494.67m2 which is a very small footprint.
 Considering the size of site formation and excavation is in a small scale, the amount of excavated material and number of dump trunk would be limited.
 No significant dust impact from the construction works is anticipated.